et0and/portfolio-redux/content/projects/hapori.md

 <h3>Reflections + Next Steps</h3>

-What I've learned:
+Key takeaways:
-- Creating a visual design system helped to ensure consistentency across screens, particularly as we began designing for different breakpoints.
+- Creating a visual design system ensured consistency across screens and breakpoints.

-- Utilizing universal and common design patterns ensured that both usability is as clear as it can be for the end user, as well as helping to speed up design + development.
+- Utilising common design patterns improved usability and sped up design and development.

-- Creating moodboards can be helpful in contextualising the overall look and feel of an app before the hi-fidelity design is finalised.
+- Moodboards helped contextualize the app's look and feel.

 Challenge:
-The greatest challenge for this project was following a design process with little user testing and usability research.
-While universal design patterns and guidelines were adopted through the development process, it would have been hugely beneficial to follow this alongside user tests and usability studies to ensure the project was meeting the needs of our target audience.
+The biggest challenge was the lack of user testing and usability research.
+While we followed universal design patterns and guidelines, user testing could have helped us meet our target audience's needs better.

 Next steps:
-Conducting the first round of usability testing to validate current set of designs, as well as identify any potential pain points that need addressing.
-Further screens also need to be designed in order to clarify and expand functionality in Hapori.
+We need to conduct usability testing to validate our designs and identify any pain points.
+We also need to design more screens to expand Hapori's functionality.